South Sudanese Civil War: Ceasefire and pre-transitional period (2018–2020)

-Tensions and SPLM-IO departure from agreement (2020–present)
+Transitional period (2020–present)

+In August 2021, Simon Gatwech Dual, made the Kitgwang Declaration where he declared himself the new leader of the SPLM-IO.
+Later in the month, clashes between forces loyal to Machar and Dual led to both sides reporting dozens of deaths.
+In February 2025, Gatwech signed a peace agreement with president Kiir in which Gatwech's group would be integrated into the South Sudan People's Defence Forces.

 Disarmament campaigns led by the government led to resistance, with clashes killing more than 100 people in two days in north-central Tonj in August 2020.
 Localized inter-ethnic conflict reduced during the civil war but escalated in the last few years.
 It was argued that political elites bound by the deal have instead channeled weapons to community militias as a proxy war while others argued the power vacuum caused by the change in number of states is what led to the violence.
 While cattle raiding has been going on for years, some residents stated militias were targeting civilians more such as in one attack that killed 287 people in Uror County in May 2020.

-In August 2021, Machar was deposed as head of the SPLM-IO and its chief of staff, First Lieutenant Simon Gatwech Dual, was declared interim leader.
-Later in the month, clashes between forces loyal to Machar and Dual led to both sides reporting dozens of deaths.
+In March 2025, the White Army attacked seized Nasir in the 2025 Nasir clashes killing an army general and attacking a UN helicopter killing a UN crew member.
+The government responded with the help of intervention from Ugandan soldiers.
+In December 2025, a coalition of rebel groups, including the White Army and those loyal to Machar, captured more areas of Jonglei.

-South Sudan's peace deal unraveled further in March 2025 when First Vice President and leader of the opposition Sudan People’s Liberation Movement-in-Opposition, Riek Machar was placed under house arrest.
-Government forces, in a convoy of heavily armed vehicles, entered Machar’s residence in Juba, disarmed his bodyguards, and arrested him for allegedly plotting a rebellion.
-His detention, alongside escalating clashes between government troops and the White Army militia in Upper Nile State, has raised fears of a return to civil war.
-The South Sudanese government initially confirmed and then denied that he was being detained.
-The UN and regional bodies have warned that South Sudan is at risk of widespread conflict, with international diplomats urging restraint.
-In October 2025, the UN reported that approximately 300,000 people had fled South Sudan that year to escape the escalating fighting, with about half of these refugees going to Sudan.
+While the Nuer White Army was largely independent and decentralized, the government accused Machar of being behind the attacks.
+Government forces entered Machar's residence in Juba and arrested him.
+This raised fears of a return to civil war and the UN reported that approximately 300,000 people had fled South Sudan in 2025, with about half of these refugees going to Sudan.
 The SPLM-IO declared that Machar's arrest invalidated the 2018 peace deal, while the government insisted that it was still valid.
 Foreign Policy wrote that the deal had been deteriorating amid escalating conflict between the Dinka and Nuer, and was effectively ended by Machar's de facto removal from power.
 The United Nations Mission in South Sudan has stated that the reported arrest "might lead the country to the brink of civil war".

+Earlier in 2022, the Nuer White Army had razed Shilluk villages before the government intervened with attack helicopters.
+In 2025, John Uliny's Shilluk rebel group, the Agwelek Forces, agreed to integrate his forces into the national army.